The Arizona Crisis in Physics Education

 * High school physics is needed for almost all STEM college majors and careers.

 * Only 10% of Hispanics and Blacks in Greater Phoenix take physics.
-We need STEM opportunities for our kids!
+We need STEM opportunities for all of our kids!

 HEED THE RESEARCH: